Integral filtered Sen theory and applications: Torsion bound and vanishing of graded pieces

 \subsection{Structure of mod $p$ filtration: reproof of a theorem of Gee--Kisin}

 In this subsection, we reprove a theorem of Gee--Kisin announced in \cite{GK-ias}.
-In \cite{GK-ias}, the theorem is first stated in the form of Thm \ref{thm: gee kisin}, but is (easily seen to be) equivalent to Thm \ref{thm: mod p jump} via Lem \ref{lem: mod p conj fil}.
-All results in this subsection were first proved by Gee--Kisin; comparison of methods is briefly discussed in \S \ref{rem: stacky approach}.
+In \cite{GK-ias}, the theorem is first stated in the form of Theorem \ref{thm: gee kisin}, but is (easily seen to be) equivalent to Theorem \ref{thm: mod p jump} via Lemma \ref{lem: mod p conj fil}.
+All results in this subsection were first proved by Gee--Kisin; comparison of methods is briefly discussed in Remark \ref{rem history intro}.

 \begin{theorem}[{Gee--Kisin, cf. \cite{GK-ias}}] Use Notation \ref{nota: crys final} (so $K$ is unramified, and $T$ is crystalline). \begin{enumerate} \item Suppose $n \notin \{ r_i+kp, k \in \bbz, 1\leq i\leq d \} \cap [0, r_d]$ (that is: if $n \geq r_d+1$ or $n \not\equiv r_i \pmod{p}$ for all $i$), then